 The IB Middle Years Programme (MYP) is a five-year programme for students aged 11-16 (Grades 6-10).
 It was started by international school teachers in response to a perceived need for a truly international curriculum.
-Currently, nearly 1,000 schools worldwide are authorised to run the MYP, and many more are in the process of gaining authorisation.
+Currently, over 1,300 schools worldwide are authorised to run the MYP, and many more are in the process of gaining authorisation.

 The MYP helps students develop the knowledge, attitudes and skills they need to participate actively and responsibly in a changing and increasingly interrelated world.
 It teaches students to become independent learners who can recognise relationships between school subjects and the world outside, and who can adapt to new situations and combine relevant knowledge, practical and social intelligence to solve problems alone and/or in groups.